esnoeijs/advent_of_typescript_2023/README.md

 - `src/days/dayXX.ts` — one file per puzzle day that exports a default `DayModule`.
 - `src/days/dayXX.test.ts` — test file for each day with example inputs.
 - `src/days/index.ts` — central registry that auto-registers all day modules.
-- `inputs/dayXX.txt` — default location for each day's puzzle input (add variants like `day01.sample.txt`).
+- `inputs/dayXX.txt` — default location for each day's puzzle input.
 - `src/lib/input.ts` — helpers for resolving and loading input files.
 - `src/lib/utils.ts` — shared utility functions.
 - `src/cli.ts` — the command-line entry point that dispatches to the chosen solver.